percona/pmm/markdown/change-admin-password.md

 ### Changing the password following initial installation

+**Caution:** Once you have changed the password, you need to use the new password from then on.
+Should you be doing this for an account that is used elsewhere then you may find that the account gets blocked due to too many failed login attemps.
+You should disconnect any clients using the same account before proceeding to avoid such issues.

-The payload for changing a user's password is:
+The [payload](https://grafana.com/docs/grafana/latest/http_api/user/#change-password) for changing a user's password is:
 ```json
 {
   "oldPassword": "xxx",